 Charles V was the most powerful man of his time.
 Born in Ghent in 1500 to Philip I the Handsome and Joan the Mad, he was Holy Roman emperor, king of Spain (as Charles I) and king of Germany (as Charles V).
 He inherited an enormous empire that extended from Spain to Austria and the Netherlands and included the Spanish America.
 With such a vast territory to rule no wonder he had to face many wars during his life.
 He fought against the French, against Protestantism, against the Ottoman Empire and faced open revolts in Spain and in his native city.
 In 1555, sick and afflicted by gout he abdicated in favour of his son Philip II and later retired to the Yuste Monastery, where he died in 1558.

 He married his own cousin Isabella of Portugal out of purely political reasons, as he was away for long periods and needed somebody to govern Castile and Aragon during his absences.
 Isabella died after complications with her sixth pregnancy.
 Charles was deeply affected by the loss and never remarried.
-However, he was known as a ladies man and is said to have fathered five children to other women.
-Not only that, they also say he was a regular at Casa de las Muñecas, the local brothel in Garganta la Olla.
+However, he is often said to have been a ladies man and is said to have fathered five children to other women.
+Not only that, they also say he was a regular at Casa de las Muñecas, the local brothel in Garganta la Olla, although there is no official proof of that, and it was probably his troops who popped by every now and then, and not himself.

 Check out this video about Charles V for more historical information about his life and empire.